neqto: Docs

 To Edit

-1. Edit the necessary details.
+1. Edit the settings as necessary.

-2. Click "save" at the bottom of the dialogue.
+2. Click "Save" at the bottom of the dialogue.

 To Delete